EnigmaCurry/d.rymcg.tech/README.md

-The `ROOT_DOMAIN` variable is saved in `.env.makefile` and will form the root domain of all of the sub-project domains, so that when you run `make config` in any of the sub-project directories, the default (but customizable) domains will be pre-populated with your root domain.
+The `ROOT_DOMAIN` variable is saved in `.env.makefile` and will form the root domain of all of the sub-project domains, so that when you run `make config` in any of the sub-project directories, the default (but customizable) domains will be pre-populated with your root domain suffix.

 ## Install applications